 So probably, what you’ll naturally want to do or at least consider doing is make your First VP Sales a Player-Coach.
 I.e., to carry her own individual quota (in addition to that of the whole team).
 Just carry your own $X00,000 quota in addition to the rest of your job, you’ll think.
 It’s only a couple of reps now anyway to manage — not a big deal.
 Your new VPS needs to be one of them as well the boss of them to make the math work, you’ll think.
 That way, your VP Sales is not just a cost center on your P&L.

-And beyond the pure cost, there’s another very valid reason you’ll likely want your VP Sales to start as a Player-Coach and carry a quota.
+And beyond the pure cost, there’s another very sensible reason you might want your VP Sales to start as a Player-Coach and carry a quota for a little while.
 Because it’s a good test.
 Can he or she really do it?
 Trust me, I can tell you having been a VP in a F500 Tech Co … they are plenty of execs who try to manage but can’t actually do the job itself, at all, or at least, not anymore.